House of Hope opened its doors in 2015 in response to a desperate need for abandoned and abused girls to experience family, love, and safety.

 When House of Hope first opened, we experienced the expected growing pains from Tias coming and going to girls struggling to cope with the trauma they experienced.
 But we persevered and with God’s help were able to add three incredible Tias to build a home for 12 girls.
 We have since brought in a psychologist to work with the girls to heal their trauma and learn how to create healthy life habits.

 Today, the girls at House of Hope are mature, full of grace, and show a family’s love and bond with each other and their Tias.

-Our family sponsorship program helps fund the daily needs of the girls in the home, and reinforces our efforts to create a family-oriented environment.
-Restoring a sense of family to these precious children enables them to concentrate on their education and better equips them to achieve their dreams.
+Our family sponsorship program helps fund the daily needs of the girls living at House of Hope, and reinforces our efforts to create a family-oriented environment.
+Restoring a sense of family to these children gives them the strength and support to concentrate on their education and better equips them to break the cycle of poverty and achieve their dreams.